 They support and educate families from pregnancy through to when your child starts reception class.

 - Support from your family from antenatal through to when your child attends school.

 - Support and advice on family health and minor illnesses.

-- A physical and developmental check to ensure your child is reaching their full potential.
+- A physical, emotional and developmental check to ensure your child is reaching their full potential.

-Health visitor also work closely with other professionals including nursery nurses and Sure Start centre workers and nursery’s to provide the best service for your child.
+They also work closely with other professionals including nursery nurses, family support workers and nursery’s to provide the best service for your child.